-JOHNS HOPKINS CENTER FOR THE PREVENTION OF YOUTH VIOLENCE & JOHNS HOPKINS CENTER FOR ADOLESCENT HEALTH:
+JOHNS HOPKINS CENTER FOR THE PREVENTION OF YOUTH VIOLENCE & JOHNS HOPKINS CENTER FOR ADOLESCENT HEALTH: ITEMS OF INTEREST

 OF SPECIAL INTEREST

 NOTE: OTHER RESOURCES AND INFORMATION FOLLOW THIS SECTION

 Baltimore, MD: Day of Hope Westside Planning Meetings & Community Walks.
 If you are interested in volunteering, are a church leader or service provider, please join.
 Westside Day Of Hope Meetings are hosted by the Easterwood Recreation Center 1530 N Bentalou St. Updates will be posted at facebook.com/dayofhope.

 July 5th, 6:30pm - Planning Meeting

 July 19th, 6:30pm - Meeting - Evangelism Training & Walk

 August 2nd, 6:30pm - Planning Meeting & Walk

 August 16th, 6:30pm - Volunteer Training & Walk